-Email Shizhe Huang (email@example.com) to schedule a meeting.
+Email me to schedule a meeting.
 The subject line of the email should be:

 You should attach an (un)official transcript to the email so that I can consult it while checking your major plan.

 During the meeting we will go over your plan.
 I will sign the Registrar’s form at the end of the meeting if everything is in order so that you can submit it to the Registrar’s Office.

-When done, SAVE THE FORM AS IS PLUS YOUR NAME AT THE END OF THE FILE NAME, and email the completed form to Dorothy Kunzig (firstname.lastname@example.org) AND Shizhe Huang (email@example.com) along with your (un)official transcript so that both of us have the same documents on file.
+- In this email, please also include your (un)official transcript so that both of us have the same documents on file.
 It is VERY important for a Tri-Co department to keep an accurate and complete record of students from all three colleges.
 Your cooperation is greatly appreciated.

 - We welcome double majors.
-Over the last few years, we have seen an increase in the number of students who double major in Linguistics and the following majors: Computer Science, Psychology, Philosophy, Mathematics, Anthropology, Sociology, English, and German.
-Please note that at Haverford, a student must have a 3.5 GPA in order to qualify for double majoring.
+Over the last few years, we have seen an increase in the number of students who double major in Linguistics and the following majors: Computer Science, Psychology, Philosophy, Mathematics, Anthropology, Sociology, English, Music, and German.
+Please note that at Haverford, a student must have a 3.7 GPA in order to qualify for double majoring.
 At Bryn Mawr, there is no such specific stipulation.
 But if you are a Bryn Mawr student, you should discuss your double major plan with your dean.